Marriage in Turkey for Non-Turkish Citizens

 Regarding the formal requirements for marriage, TCC refers to the Marriage Regulation and the Law on the Civil Registration Services No. 5940.
 Requirements for non-Turkish citizens are therefore deducted by joint consideration of these two legal texts.

-Upon first look, it is clearly understood that identification of the authorized office which will host the marriage is of foremost consideration.
+Upon first look, it’s clearly understood that identification of the authorized office which will host the marriage in Turkey is of foremost consideration.
 According to the Law on the Civil Registration Services Art.
-22(2), “the marriage officer is the mayor or officers that will be appointed by the mayor in places where there is a municipality, and the headman in villages and rural areas.”
+22(2); “the marriage officer is the mayor or officers that will be appointed by the mayor in places where there is a municipality and the headman in villages and rural areas.”

 While Turkish officers are solely authorized, there is also a choice for two non-Turkish citizens that are citizens of the same country.
 Accordingly, if their national law permits and if their country of citizenship approves, two non-Turkish citizens can get married in the Turkish missions of their country of citizenship.
-Widely known as “consular marriage”, this right is not recognized for refugees and stateless people, who can only get married by a Turkish marriage officer.
-At this point, it is important to recognize that the “two non-Turkish citizens that are citizens of the same country” stipulation can be changed by treaties and agreements.
+Widely known as “consular marriage,” this right is not recognized for refugees and stateless people, who can only get married by a Turkish marriage officer.
+At this point, it’s important to recognize that the “two non-Turkish citizens that are citizens of the same country” stipulation can be changed by treaties and agreements.
 Thus, they are able to act on their marriage in Turkey.

-Italy is currently the only country that has a treaty with Turkey on this issue, and both countries permit their citizens to get married with a citizen of a third country in their missions in Italy and Turkey.
+Italy is currently the only country that has a treaty with Turkey on this issue, and both countries permit their citizens to get married to a citizen of a third country in their missions in Italy and Turkey.